These are the most asked questions in my experience as a Notary Public. Feel free to use this as a general reference prior to our notary appointment.

 What do I need to bring to my appointment?

-A valid government-issued photo ID that matches the name on the document.
-Please have any witnesses required accompany you at time of notarization.
+Please bring a valid government-issued photo ID that matches the name on your document.
+If witnesses are required, they must be present with you at the time of notarization.

 Which forms of ID are accepted?